tjizep/libspaces/README.md

 [benchmarks](docs/BENCHMARKS.md)

     Ok thats great how can I install it
-Install via luarocks (npm will be available soon)
+Install via luarocks (npm will be available soon) [luarocks](https://luarocks.org/)

     > luarocks install --server=http://luarocks.org/manifests/tjizep spaces

+ The only further requirements are for boost min version =?
+1.58 to be installed and cmake i.e.

+    > apt-get install libboost-all-dev